How to manage your headaches

 The majority of us work at a desk and in front of a computer.
 A study done in 2007 showed that people with chronic neck pain demonstrate a reduced ability to maintain an upright posture.
 They also found that these people have a more forward-head posture, which is a known causative factor in the development in neck pain and therefore headaches.
 When you have a forward-head posture, your head is in fact much heavier to carry.
 This causes the muscles in your neck to work extra hard to carry your head.
 Stiffness and tension in your neck muscles can trigger a headache.

 Make sure to change your posture regularly during working hours, and make sure to get up and move around or stretch every half-hour to an hour.

 Please see the guidelines below for optimal workplace setup.
 This will help to avoid build-up of tension in your neck, back or shoulders, and ultimately assist in preventing the development of a headache.

 Fig 2: How to set up your work station.

-By attending physiotherapy and doing your exercise program you will be able to manage your headaches without medication!
+By attending physiotherapy, looking at your posture and doing exercises you will be able to manage your headaches without medication!
 Book now and take the first step in managing your headache without medication.